Restoring metrological quantum advantage of measurement precision in noisy scenario: Parameter estimation using LO measurements (Scheme I)

-\subsection{Estimation of coupling constant}
+\subsubsection{Estimation of coupling constant}

+Now we consider the estimation of the coupling constant.
 In contrast to the previous subsections, estimating the coupling constant $J$ reveals some significant differences in the Fisher information-based lower bound of measurement precision.
-From the seventh and eighth rows of Table~\ref{table:1}, we can see a strikingly contrasting result, as compared to the preceding results, for $H_1$ and $H_3$.
-In both the noiseless and noisy cases, product initial states attain better precision than that of the maximally entangled initial states, and hence exhibiting no quantum advantages.
-For the Hamiltonian $H_1$, the nature of $\tilde{T}\Delta \tilde{J}$ vs $t/\tilde{T}$ in the noiseless scenario looks completely different from the corresponding curves for the other two estimated parameters discussed above.
-In the time dynamics of $\tilde{T}\Delta \tilde{J}$, there occurs oscillations whose amplitude increases with time.
-The profile of $\tilde{T}\Delta \tilde{J}$ in the noisy case resembles the noiseless situation, and in both situations, the product initial state achieves better precision than the maximally entangled one.
-See Figs.~\ref{int_J(w+J)}-(a) and (b).
-For $H_3$, the estimation of $J$ gives a very similar result as in $H_1$.
-The nature of $\tilde{T}\Delta \tilde{J}$ with the dimensionless time is also qualitatively similar to that of $H_1$.
-Compare Figs.~\ref{int_J(w+J)} and~\ref{int_J(w+J+h)}.
+We analyze the quantity, $\tilde{T}\Delta \tilde{J}_{min}$, to estimate the precision in measuring the coupling constant, $J$.
+From the third row of Table~\ref{lo_J}, we observe a stark contrast in the results, compared to the preceding subsections, for the Hamiltonians $H_1$ and $H_2$.
+In the noiseless scenario, the minimum error in estimating $J$ remains the same for both product and maximally entangled inputs.
+However, there is an advantage observed for optimal product inputs over optimal maximally entangled inputs over in the noisy scenario.

-We now consider another Hamiltonian $H_4$ to investigate whether this feature in the estimation of $J$, which appears in case of $H_1$ and $H_3$, prevails.
-We consider $H_4$ as
+For the Hamiltonian $H_1$, the nature of $\tilde{T}\Delta \tilde{J}$ vs $t/\tilde{T}$ in the noiseless scenario looks completely different from the corresponding curves for the case of frequency estimation discussed above.
+In the time dynamics of $\tilde{T}\Delta \tilde{J}$, there occurs oscillations for maximally entangled inputs whose amplitude decreases with time and for product inputs, the same quantity depicts a hyperbolic behavior.
+The profile of $\tilde{T}\Delta \tilde{J}$ in the noisy situation exhibits oscillations for both product and maximally entangled initial probes.
+The product initial state achieves exactly the same precision as that of the maximally entangled one in noiseless scenario.
+In contrast, in the noisy case, the optimal product probe provides better precision.
+Refer to Fig.~\ref{J_h}-(a).

-For this Hamiltonian also, as we can observe from the last row of Table~\ref{table:1} and Fig.~\ref{int_J(J)}, the feature prevails for estimation of $J$.
-In the noiseless situation, $\tilde{T}\Delta\tilde{J}$ exhibits a hyperbolic nature as $\tilde{T}\Delta\tilde{\omega}$, in case of measuring $\omega$ (compare with Fig.~\ref{int_noise_w}).
-In presence of the dephasing channel, the nature of $\tilde{T}\Delta \tilde{J}$ is also oscillatory, but the period of oscillation is significantly greater than the previous two cases for $H_1$ and $H_3$.
-Compare Fig.~\ref{int_J(J)}-(b) with Figs.~\ref{int_J(w+J)}-(b) and~\ref{int_J(w+J+h)}-(b).
-So, the overall result is that there exists a general trend that product initial states give better precision in case of the estimation of $J$, unlike the cases of $\omega$ or $h$.
-This result is distinct from the general perception that the maximally entangled initial states, provide better advantage than the product one, at least in the noiseless case.
+We now investigate another Hamiltonian $H_3$ to see whether similar features in the estimation of $J$, which appears in case of $H_1$ and $H_2$, are also prevalent if we consider $H_3$.
+The Hamiltonian $H_3$ is given by